 Casey has been working with the firm since December 2012 and became a partner in 2020.
 Throughout the years, she has been involved with every stage of various projects from early conceptual design sketches through construction documents and construction administration.
 She enjoys working in a collaborative method within the office as well as with clients and builders in order to achieve a successful outcome at the end of a project.
 Casey enjoys working on a wide range of projects, but particularly enjoys work that has an impact on the community and can be appreciated by and benefits a wide range of people.

 Casey is originally from Pennsylvania and came to Vermont in 2007 to study architecture at Norwich University where she earned her Master of Architecture degree.
 While attending college, she appreciated the calming, natural beauty of Vermont and decided to make it her home after graduation.
-Casey enjoys gardening, kayaking, competitive games, and spending time with her husband Kevin.
+Casey enjoys gardening, kayaking, competitive games, and spending time with her family.

 J. Gordon White III, Staff Architect

 Jay has been an integral member of the firm since 1992 when he joined the company as a staff architect.
 He has numerous years of experience, a vast knowledge of various details and requirements for a given project, and has even become known as the “in-house code expert” among his co-workers.
 Jay has been involved with an assortment of projects and enjoys work that requires community involvement.
 He particularly enjoys working with school boards on educational facilities- whether it is a new construction project or simply small renovations to an existing building.